n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Clockify/README.md

 10. Click on ***Execute Node*** to run the node.
 :::

-In the screenshot below, you may notice that the node updates the time entry by adding the project we created in the previous node.
+In the screenshot below, you will notice that the node updates the time entry by adding the project ID we created in the previous node.

 ![Using the Clockify node to update the time entry](./Clockify3_node.png)